 In the two pictures below, the red circles represent the most common, but not only, sites for inflamed bursal sacs.

-This problem may also form on the sides of the foot in the area of a bunion or tailors bunion.
-In fact the true definition of a bunion is the enlargement of the metatarsal bone, deviation of the big toe towards the second toe, and the formation of a bursitis.
+BURSITIS ADJACENT TO A BUNION OR TAILOR'S BUNION-In fact the true definition of a bunion is the enlargement of the metatarsal bone, deviation of the big toe towards the second toe, and the formation of a bursitis.
 Again, this is nothing more than too much pressure and friction occurring on the bony prominences of the foot.

 Patients will relate that the site hurts while in shoes but most times will feel better without shoes or be improved with very conservative shoes, but any outside pressure on the spot will cause pain, such as the heel hitting the mattress if you sleep on your back.